Chicken Kawarma with Lemon Sauce over Hummus

 Instructions

-• Make the Lemon Sauce: In a small bowl combine the parsley, lemon zest and juice, garlic, jalapeno, and salt.
+• Make the Lemon Sauce: In a small bowl, combine the parsley, lemon zest and juice, garlic, jalapeño, and salt.
 Set aside.

 • For the Chicken Kawarma, dice the chicken.
-In a large bowl combine the pepper, allspice, cinnamon, oregano, vinegar, mint, parsley and salt.
-Add the chicken, toss to coat and let marinate at room temperature for about 30 minutes, or in the fridge for about 2 hours.
+In a large bowl, combine the pepper, allspice, cinnamon, oregano, vinegar, mint, parsley, and salt.
+Add the chicken, toss to coat, and let marinate at room temperature for about 30 minutes, or in the fridge for about 2 hours.

-• In a large skillet over medium high heat add about 2 teaspoons of the oil.
+• In a large skillet over medium-high heat, add about 2 teaspoons of the oil.
 When hot, add about 1/3 of the chicken mixture and sauté for about 4 minutes, until the chicken is just barely cooked through.
 Transfer to a plate.
 Repeat with another 2 teaspoons of oil, and 1/3 of the chicken.
 Add that to the first batch of cooked chicken.
 Repeat with the rest of the oil, and the spiced chicken.

 • Meanwhile, spread the hummus in a thick circle, with the edges a bit higher than the middle (like a rimmed plate made of hummus).
-You can do this on individual plates if you’re feeling sophisticated,or on a large platter.
+You can do this on individual plates if you’re feeling sophisticated or on a large platter.
 Pile the chicken mixture into the center of the circle(s) of hummus, drizzle the sauce generously over the chicken, and sprinkle with any desired toppings.

 Notes